 Only a particular study's investigator(s) and the ASA24 operations team can access response data.
 Access is gained through usernames and strong passwords.

-Q: How long will data remain accessible from the ASA24 Researcher Web site following the completion of a study?
+How long will data remain accessible from the ASA24 Researcher Website following the completion of a study?

-Data are maintained in the system for a period of at least one year (unless the researcher requests an earlier date for data purging).
+Data are maintained in the system for a period of at least one year (unless the Researcher requests an earlier date for data purging).
 Researchers will be notified before their data are removed from the system.

-Q: What is the recommended citation for ASA24?
+What is the recommended citation for the ASA24 system?

-A: Please cite ASA24 as follows, depending on the version used in your study:
+In order to show and maintain support for the ASA24 system, documenting its use through publications is extremely useful to NCI.
+Please cite the ASA24 system as follows, depending on the version used in your study:

 - Automated Self-Administered 24-Hour Recall (ASA24)-Beta-2009.
 Bethesda, MD: National Cancer Institute.